catenax-ng/tx-item-relationship-service/docs/arc42.md

 ### IRS Iterative

-This section covers the main processes of the IRS and explains how data is transferred and processed when a job is executed.
+This section describes the iterative flow, the main processes of the IRS, and explains how data is transferred and processed when a job is executed.

-## IRS iterative

-This section describes the iterative flow of the IRS

 ![arc42_010](https://catenax-ng.github.io/tx-item-relationship-service/docs/assets/arc42/arc42_010.png)